Guirie92/libft-tester/README.md

 ./run_tests.sh strlen memcpy

 ```
-Will only run the tests for "ft_strlen" and "ft_memcpy"
+Will only run the tests for "ft_strlen" and "ft_memcpy".

 To run the bonus, you can use either -b or --bonus:
 ```bash